nohlson/safewalkserver/README.md

 SafeWalkServer

-by Nate Ohlson and Jeremy Lehman
+by Nate Ohlson and Jeremy